2021 NCAA Division I Wrestling Championships

 The 2021 NCAA Division I Wrestling Championships took place from March 18–20, 2021, in St. Louis, Missouri at the Enterprise Center.
 The tournament was the 90th NCAA Division I Wrestling Championship, following the cancellation of the 2020 edition, and featured 63 teams across that level.

 Due to the COVID-19 pandemic in the United States, the event was forced to occur with modifications.
-Due to the same reason, the Ivy League was unable to compete through the season, leaving out notable teams like Cornell and Princeton, therefore notable wrestlers such as two-time NCAA champion Yianni Diakomihalis and returning All-American Vito Arujau.
+Fans were permitted at Enterprise Center, however the number of tickets issued was limited to 25% of its listed capacity and social distancing/masking requirements were enforced.
+The Ivy League as a whole did not compete in any sport for the 2020-21 season due to COVID concerns, leaving out notable teams like Cornell and Princeton as well as notable wrestlers such as two-time NCAA champion Yianni Diakomihalis and returning All-American Vito Arujau.

-In the tournament, Iowa clinched its first NCAA title since 2010 and finished with one individual national champion, while the defending Penn State became the runner-up of the tournament with four individual national champions.
+In the tournament, Iowa clinched its first NCAA title since 2010 and finished with one individual national champion, while defending team champions Penn State became the runner-up of the tournament with four individual national champions.
 Little Rock made its NCAA tournament debut with one national qualifier, while it was also the last year for Stanford and Fresno State.
-Shane Griffith became the second ever NCAA champion from Stanford, and as a response to the cut of the school's wrestling team (Stanford eventually decided to keep the program), he wore a black singlet with no logo during the finals match, and was named the Outstanding Wrestler afterwards.
+Shane Griffith became the second ever NCAA champion from Stanford, and as a response to the cut of the school's wrestling team (which was eventually reversed following the tournament), he wore a black singlet with no logo during the finals match, took the podium wearing a "Keep Stanford Wrestling" t-shirt, and was named the Outstanding Wrestler afterwards.
 North Carolina also saw its first National champion since 1995, with Austin O'Connor at 149 pounds.